yegor256/blog/_posts/2019/jul/2019-07-10-inversive-management.md

 Well, most of them.
 At least this is what their resumes say.
 Then you sit together and define a plan.
 It looks doable and you [trust]({% pst 2019/may/2019-05-28-trust-or-not %}) them.
 They start working and soon enough you realize that some of them are lagging behind the promises made in the plan.
-You start <del>begging</del> asking them to correct, to improve, to be more effective, to be more responsive, to commit, and to stay focused.
+You start ~~begging~~ asking them to correct, to improve, to be more effective, to be more responsive, to commit, and to stay focused.
 You may even hire an Agile coach to train them.
 They improve, but not for long.